tabledoc¶

 see [Dialects and Formatting Parameters].

-prefixes: Prefixes used to compact the header.
+prefixes: Prefixes used to compact the headers.

 kwargs: Additional keyword arguments overriding individual